asmyczek/tpbulb/README.md

 I still hope for native transitions support in _pyHS100_ and _tplink_ component.

-You at your own risk.
+Use at your own risk.

 Installation